International Committee for the Nanking Safety Zone: M. Searle Bates

 Miner Searle Bates was one of the leaders of the committee and worked to secure the safety of the population of Nanjing.
 This task was dangerous and his life was put at risk on many occasions, most notably when he was shoved down a flight of stairs by Japanese military police after inquiring about the fate of a student who had been abducted by Japanese soldiers.

 According to the testimony of Bates before the International Military Tribunal for the Far East, he visited the Japanese embassy daily for the next three weeks after first protesting there against Japanese atrocities.
 He testified that the Japanese authorities appeared to him to be "honestly trying to do what little they could in a bad situation".
 However, as Bates testified, the embassy officials were themselves terrified by the military and could do nothing except forward these communications through Shanghai to Tokyo.

 Robert O. Wilson

-Along with John Rabe and Minnie Vautrin, Robert O. Wilson was instrumental in the establishment of the Nanjing Safety Zone.
+Along with John Rabe and Minnie Vautrin, Robert O. Wilson was instrumental in the establishment of the Nanking Safety Zone.
 He was the sole surgeon responsible for treating the victims of the ongoing atrocities.
 The selfless work of Dr. Wilson and his associates saved the lives of countless civilians and POWs who would have otherwise perished at the hands of the aggressors.